-Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this - looking for work in Russia, demands more than writing your Russian CV in another language, it needs detailed preparation.
+Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this - looking for work in Russia, demands more than writing your Russia CV with Russia cover letter in another language, it needs detailed preparation.

 You should to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).

-Applying for work in Russia has changed significantly over the past couple of years, thanks to mass CV distribution services, online recruitment databases and opportunities to email work search applications.
+Applying for work in Russia has changed significantly over the past couple of years, thanks to online recruitment databases and opportunities to email work search applications.

-A foreign individual (i.e., one who is not a Russian Federation permanent resident or citizen), who intends to work in Russia is typically required to possess a work permit or other authorisation to legally do so.
+A foreign individual (i.e., one who is not a Russian Federation permanent resident or citizen), who intends to work in Russia is typically required to possess a Russia work permit or other authorization to legally do so.